abragtim/fridge_expirations_bot/README.md

 # Telegram expiration bot
 ## Bot tells you in Telegram when your product has expired
 Active bot: https://t.me/expiration_date_bot
-# ⚠️ There are notification problems!
+# ⚠️ Possibility of notification problems!
 Working on it 🚜

 <h1> Getting started locally ( your domestic bot🤖 ): </h1>